 16 of the same power supply stages are above the processor.
 They provide tension to the processing cores themselves.
 The voltage stabilizer model is TDA21462.
 This is a stabilizer that is set to work at the maximum current of 60A when its peak efficiency passes in the 20A area.
 With a system that has a maximum current of 960A and a current request within the range of 175-250A from the processors to this bracket, the ratio is definitely right on the part of Asus.
 This is a system designed to work close to the peak of efficiency when working with a processor, thus reducing its heat emission.

-The rear ports on this motherboard are mainly what makes it "cheap" between the Asus TRX40 boards.
-There is sound on 7.1 channels coming from the Realtek S1220 chip, six Gen3.2 USB 1 ports, four Gen3.2 USB 2 ports (in Turquoise, including Type-C), a Bios burner button Flash USB automatically and connection Network RJ45 is completely standard at 1Gbps speed.
+The rear ports on this motherboard are mostly what makes it the “cheap” among Asus TRX40 boards.
+There is 7.1 channels of sound coming from Realtek's S1220 chip, six USB 3.2 Gen1 ports, four USB 3.2 Gen2 ports (in Turquoise, including Type-C), a button to burn BIOS from the device Flash USB automatically and connection Network RJ45 is completely standard at 1Gbps speed.
 The amount of ports is respectable, but it would be nice if Asus would add a connection Network Another, maybe higher speed.